 One of Gary Cooper’s early script lines in this caravan adventure is, “The woman who can hook me into marrying her ain’t been born yet!”
 By the end of the movie, he would be hooked by dynamite Lili, or Tiger Lil, as she was called by her friends.

 Liliane Marie Madeleine Carré was born in Blaye, France, and she had a short but notable career in movies until 1938.
 She once said, “Marriage is a career itself.
 It requires full-time.
 When I do fall in love the career must go.”

 The two old fellows who are teaching him how to scout for the wagon train come up with a plan to convince the Sheriff not to put him in jail when they meet Felice, played by Lili Damita.
-The young woman wants to travel to California by herself after the death of her father, but she is told that a single woman will not be allowed to join the wagon train.
+The young woman is an immigrant from France who wants to travel to California by herself after the death of her father, but she is told that a single woman will not be allowed to join the wagon train.

 The two old scouts convince her to pretend to be the new wife of the rabble-rousing young scout with the hopes of convincing the Sheriff to go easy on the new husband.
 Their scheme works, and now the young lady and the woman-chasing scout are off on a journey across the wilderness of America headed for a new land.

 The young woman has decided that she will woo the handsome scout during the journey and make him her husband for real.
 Gary Cooper, as young Clint Belmet, may eat his words about becoming a tame husband, unless the attacking Indians on the warpath get them first.
 Pop a big bowl of white kernel popcorn with plenty of warm melted butter drizzled over it and enjoy the show.

 Gary Cooper and Lili Damita